TeoTN/redux-todo-app/README.md

 *For development instructions and environment setup look below*

-## Step 1
+## Step 2
-The application you are presented, contains a few overly complicated solutions and risky parts that could be simplified and redesigned with usage of `@ngrx/store`.

-We will begin with refactoring logic behind cards.
-In this step, your objective is to wire ngRx store up with the application and provide an initial reducer.
+The previous step was quite a tedious one but it is actually performed only once per major feature.
+We have built our initial cards reducer but we can't really verify if it suits our needs without connecting it to the component.
+In this step, we will ensure that cards are rendered out of the component.

-It will not be used by any component yet.
+1. Refactor: Define a type for the cards state shape that will be used by the reducer.

-1. Prepare a directory within your module that will contain store-related files
-2. Create a dummy cards reducer that will default to a initial state and won't react to any action.
-The initial state should be based on the cards we're manually providing in `cards.service.ts`.
-3. Import `StoreModule` to your *application module* and ensure it uses your reducer.
+2. Render Cards out of the state: replace Cards Service within Project component with the cards store (HINT: Inject `Store<...>`).
+3. Within the cards component, expose the list of cards to the template using `select` method.
+Notice that the method returns an `Observable`.

 ## Development and environment setup